 Organizing remote meetings is slowly becoming a standard for companies.
 Perfecting your facilitation techniques, so that all participants are involved in a remote meeting, can be a challenge for the facilitators.
 In order to establish a good group dynamic, using technology tools such as the graphics tablet can help you prepare and facilitate your meeting, thus conduct a productive meeting.
 In order to perfect your facilitation methods, structure your meetings and achieve your objectives, follow the tips and tools we provide here after so that you can prepare and organize your next remote meeting.

-The graphics tablet, an essential ally for conducting remote meetings
+The drawing tablet, an essential ally for conducting remote meetings.

 The remote meeting: the new standard in business.